 Time-sharing Experiments for the Social Sciences (TESS) offers researchers the opportunity to capture the internal validity of experiments while also realizing the benefits of working with a large, diverse population of research participants.

-Investigators submit proposals for experiments, and TESS fields successful proposals for free on a representative sample of adults in the United States using GfK (formerly Knowledge Networks), a highly-respected Internet survey platform.
+Investigators submit proposals for experiments, and TESS fields successful proposals for free on a representative sample of adults in the United States using NORC's Amerispeak® Panel, a probability-based and highly-respected representative survey platform.

-The current principal investigators of TESS are Jeremy Freese (Northwestern University) and James Druckman (Northwestern University).
+The current principal investigators of TESS are Jeremy Freese (Stanford University) and James Druckman (Northwestern University).
 TESS was started by Arthur Lupia (University of Michigan) and Diana Mutz (University of Pennsylvania).